sahil-kazama/Linux-Device--Drivers/README.md

 (1) ~> Now run the CMD in Terminal

-cd gpu/
+cd gpu/ && ls

 (2) ~> Now Select your platform AMD or INTEl or NVIDIA and go to directory

-AMDGPU = cd amd-graphics-drivers/
+AMDGPU = cd amd-graphics-drivers/ && ls

-INTELGPU = cd intel-graphics-drivers/
+INTELGPU = cd intel-graphics-drivers/ && ls

-NVIDIAGPU = cd nvidia-graphics-drivers/
+NVIDIAGPU = cd nvidia-graphics-drivers/ && ls

 (3) ~> Mount the driver installer